PLCnext/EdgeDevices/10_AWS_QuickstartGuide.md

 •	Create a thing object
 Pay special attention to the Notes.

+The certificates and key you downloaded will be used in subsequent steps.
+Rename the certificate to DemoThing.cert.pem and the key to DemoThing.private.key.

 ## Provision the Device with credentials
 1. Login from your development-PC to your EPC using any SFTP Transfer-Tool.
 In this exapmle WinSCP was used.
 WinSCP can be downloaded [here](https://winscp.net/eng/index.php).
-2. Create a new folder on your EPC under /opt/plcnext/apps and copy all the certifications downloaded from your AWS Things. <br>
+2. Create a new folder on your EPC under /opt/plcnext/apps and copy all the certificates downloaded when you created the AWS Things corresponding to your device. <br>
 ![AWS-CertFolder](images/10_AWS_CertFolder.JPG) <br>